department-of-veterans-affairs/va.gov-team/platform/content/content-review-process.md

 -	Assign issue to @peggygannon

-4. Once the Content Review is finished the content editor will upload a list of content recommendations to the Zenhub issue.
+4. Once the Platform Content Review is finished the content editor will upload a list of content recommendations to the Zenhub issue.
 If your team has questions (or disagrees with a requested change), use the Zenhub issue to discuss those questions.